dojo/meta/README.md

 There are several packages which are designed to support the Dojo 2 platform:

-* [dojo/cli](https://github.com/dojo/cli) - Command Line Tooling for Dojo 2 Applications
 * [dojo/dojo2-package-template](https://github.com/dojo/dojo2-package-template) - The standard template for Dojo 2 packages, including build and packaging templates
 * [dojo/grunt-dojo2](https://github.com/dojo/grunt-dojo2) - A set of Grunt tasks for use with Dojo 2 packages.

+These packages are aimed at Dojo 2 contributors rather than Dojo 2 end users.

 ### Status